Help for developers

 - docker run -v ${TRAVIS_BUILD_DIR}:/data fsfe/reuse:latest lint

-More information on Travis CI on travis-ci.com.
+More information on Travis CI at travis-ci.com.